hasanraiyan/notekt/README.md

 ## Notes

 *   This is a simplified notes application and does not include features such as cloud storage or advanced editing capabilities.
 *   The authentication is implemented with a dummy token and is not secure.
+The username is "user" and the password is "password".